millipede-cpu/snake/README.md

 # Snake Game

-A simple snake game built with Python and Pygame.
+A retro snake game built with Python, Pygame and available to play on Github Pages with pygbag [here](https://millipede-cpu.github.io/snake/) 🐍

 ## Prerequisites